Indo-Pakistani Sign Language: India

 In 2005, the National Curricular Framework (NCF) gave some degree of legitimacy to sign language education, by hinting that sign languages may qualify as an optional third language choice for hearing students.
 NCERT in March 2006 published a chapter on sign language in a class III textbook, emphasising the fact that it is a language like any other and is "yet another mode of communication."
 The aim was to create healthy attitudes towards the disabled.

 Strenuous efforts have been made by Deaf communities, NGO's, researchers and other organisations working for people with hearing disabilities, including the All India Federation of Deaf (AIFD), National association of the Deaf (NAD) in the direction of encouraging ISL.
 Until 2001, no formal classes for teaching ISL were conducted in India.
 During this period, Ali Yavar Jung National Institute of Hearing and the Handicapped (AYJNIHH), Mumbai, established an ISL cell.
 It started a course called "Diploma in India Sign Language Interpreter Course".
 The curriculum designed for the course aims to develop professional communication in Sign language and ability to interpret professionally.
 It also focused on the basic understanding of the Deaf community and Deaf culture.
-Later, the course was offered in the regional centers, in Hyderabad, Bhuvaneshwar, Kolkata and Delhi.
+Later, the course was offered in the regional centers, in Hyderabad, Bhubaneswar, Kolkata and Delhi.

 Besides AYJNIHH, organisations like the Mook Badhir Sangathan in Indore and several other organisations offer ISL classes.
 Many NGOs all over the India use ISL to teach English and various academic and vocational courses.
 These NGOs include ISHARA (Mumbai), Deaf Way Foundation (Delhi), the Noida Deaf Society and Leadership Education Empowerment of the Deaf (LEED) (Pune), Speaking Hands Institute for the Deaf (Punjab), etc. (Randhawa, 2014).
-The associations like the Association of Sign Language Interpreters (ASLI) and the Indian Sign Language Interpreters Association (ISLIA) were established in 2006 and 2008 respectively for the professional development of Interpreters in India.
+The associations like the Association of Sign Language Interpreters (ASLI) and the Indian Sign Language Interpreters Association (ISLIA) were established in 2006 and 2008 respectively for the professional development of interpreters in India.
 Two schools have been established in India which follow bilingual approach to teach deaf students.
 The schools are the Bajaj Institute of Learning (BIL) in Dehradun and Mook Badhir Sangathan in Indore.
 Apart from the establishment of organisations working for Deaf people there has been a spurt in research on sign language in India.
-Recent research developments include the studies by research scholars of the Jawaharlal Nehru University (JNU) and the University of Delhi including Wallang, 2007; Sinha, 2003, 2008/2013; Hidam, 2010; Kulsheshtra, 2013.
+Recent research developments include the studies by research scholars of the Jawaharlal Nehru University (JNU) and the Delhi University including Wallang, 2007; Sinha, 2003, 2008/2013; Hidam, 2010; Kulsheshtra, 2013.
 There is also work on problems and awareness of IPSL and typology of IPSL verbs (Morgan 2009,2010).
 Apart from these there have been continued works by scholars on linguistic aspects of IPSL as well as on varieties of IPSL (Bhattacharya and Hidam 2010, Aboh, Pfau, and Zeshan 2005, Zeshan and Panda 2011, Panda 2011, Panda 2012).
 Steps taken by the Government of India to promote sign language include the establishment of the ISLRTC.
 However, currently the autonomy of the Research centre is a contentious issue, which is yet to be resolved.